afzaltk/ToyRobotSimulator/README.md

 SETUP

 Because C# is a compiled language you will need to load this repo in Visual Studio and build it.
-This application was developed Visual Studion 2022 Community Edition using .Net Core 6.
+This application was developed Visual Studio 2022 Community Edition using .Net Core 6.

 Clone this repo: